Swompen/frp_weapondealer/README.md

 ### FRP Weaponsdealer

 - QBCore
-- You do deliveries to earn "rep" and after X amount of rep you can buy weapons and attacheements
+- You do deliveries to earn "rep" and after X amount of rep you can buy weapons and attachments
 - Time of day (ingame controlled)

 #### How to install